Gold Vs Other Inflation Fighters: 10 Key Comparisons

 Since Q1 1971, gold has shown substantial long-term value appreciation, with annual returns varying between 2.0% and 10.3%.
 This historical trend underscores gold's potential as a hedge against inflation.

 Gold's performance is not uniformly positive.
-In 2022, gold returned a mere 0.4%, even as consumer prices rose by 6.5%.
+In 2022, gold returned a mere 0.4%, even as consumer prices rose 6.5%.

 The moderate correlation of gold with inflation since 1900, at 0.34, indicates variability in its effectiveness.
 Over the long term, however, gold's real price has appreciated by 586% since 1970, reflecting its robust historical performance.